Sabermahjoub/Room-Booking-Java/README.md

 ### 1. Reserving a Room
 - The client selects a room and a time slot.
 - The server checks if the time slot is still available.
-- If available, the reservation is recorded in the database.
+- If available, the reservation is recorded in the ConcurrentHashMap.
 - The method is synchronized to prevent two clients from reserving the same time slot.

----

 ### 2. Canceling a Reservation
 - The client can cancel an existing reservation.
 - The server checks if the reservation exists and then removes it from the list of reservations.

----

 ### 3. Checking the Availability of a Specific Room for a Specific Time Slot
 - The client sends a verification request specifying the room and time slot.
 - The server returns the result of the verification:
   - **Available** or **Not Available**.

----

 ### 4. Viewing the List of Available Time Slots for a Given Room (From the Current Time Onward)
 - The client queries the server to view all available time slots for a specific room.
 - The server returns a list of available time slots, if they exist.

----

 ### 5. Checking the Availability of a Room for the Entire Day
 - The client queries the server to check if a room is available for at least one time slot during the day.